-The ARM Facility manages data produced from 350+ instruments and ~1500 datastreams across the various ARM sites and produces nearly 70+ value-added products (VAPs) for the research community.
-As algorithms become more complex and require integrating multiple datastreams, the facility is relying more on algorithms developed by principal investigators (PIs).
+The Atmospheric Radiation Measurement (ARM) user facility manages data produced from 350+ instruments and ~1500 datastreams across the various ARM sites and produces nearly 70+ value-added products (VAPs) for the research community.
+As algorithms become more complex and require integrating multiple datastreams, ARM is relying more on algorithms developed by principal investigators (PIs).
 Coding guidelines have been developed to help streamline the process of integrating PI-developed algorithms with ARM processes and libraries.
 Guidelines for PIs, instrument mentors, and students of PIs are available here to consult when writing and developing data products and code to simplify software integration into existing ARM libraries.

 The benefit for PIs, mentors, and their associates to follow these guidelines is not only to streamline the process for ARM, but also to improve coding practices and expedite the development and integration process for scientists, which will quickly increase the impact of their algorithms and data products.

-The ARM development team at the Data Management Facility (DMF) has created a tool called the ARM Data Integrator (ADI; Gaustad, et al., 2014*), which helps ARM developers to integrate and transform multiple diverse datastreams for input into VAPS, and provides a mechanism for generating output that meets ARM standards for data file formats and metadata.
+The ARM development team at the ARM Data Center has created a tool called the ARM Data Integrator (ADI; Gaustad, et al., 2014*), which helps ARM developers to integrate and transform multiple diverse datastreams for input into VAPS, and provides a mechanism for generating output that meets ARM standards for data file formats and metadata.
 Implementing these coding guidelines will allow PIs to produce modular code for easy integration into ADI.